-Subtitled “A Novel of Many Manners, ” Evelyn Waugh‘s notorious first novel lays waste the “heathen idol” of British sportsmanship, the cultured perfection of Oxford, and the inviolable honor codes of the English gentleman.
+Subtitled “A Novel of Many Manners, ” Evelyn Waugh’s Decline and Fall lays waste the “heathen idol” of British sportsmanship, the cultured perfection of Oxford, and the inviolable honor codes of the English gentleman.
 Within the book’s unparalleled, rampant satire roam at will such characters as the Hon.
 Mrs. Beste-Chetwynde, Viscount Tangent, the utterly helpless hero, Paul Pennyfeather, stalked by various representatives of “the English country families baying for broken glass, ” that refreshing bounder who misbehaves without compunction, Captain Grimes, and the equally sulubrious butler, Philbrick, a graduate of the underworld who likes to tell about revolting crimes.
-(The Nile)

 Decline and Fall, Evelyn Waugh’s first novel has only increased in potency since it was published in 1928.
 The shock factor of this deliciously dark satire roasting the British societal norms of the 1920s is heightened when read amidst the at times stifling political correctness of society today.